Rental Screening Criteria

 - Be prepared to wait a minimum of 72 hours for the application verification process.

-- If the application is approved, you will be required to pay the required deposit and sign a Reservation Receipt/Welcome Letter within 48 hours.
+- If the application is approved, you will be required to pay the required deposit and sign an Agreement to Execute Rental Agreement within 48 hours.

 - If a housing choice voucher is used: (i) the inspection by the housing authority must be completed in a timely manner, which depends on the type and location of the property; (ii) only those repairs required under state law will be made by the landlord; and (iii) the stated monthly rent will not be reduced if it exceeds what the housing authority considers Fair Market Rent.